Zofware/www.simplesportscaster.com/docs/_pages/termsofuse.md

 ---
 title: Zofware LLC Terms of Use
 description: SimpleSportsCaster - Stream and record your games with a live scoreboard.
-subtitle: Last Updated May 21, 2019
+subtitle: Last Updated December 9, 2020
 featured_image: /images/social.jpg
 ---